RunarFosse/leetcode/README.md

-# leetcode
+# Leetcode solutions
-My solved leetcode problems.
-These are my most optimal solutions.
+All problems are tried solving in the most optimal way possible.